- Support IAYT

 International Journal of Yoga Therapy publishes scholarly articles about yoga therapy, yoga practice, and yoga philosophy.
 We encourage submissions from researchers, scholars, yoga therapists, yoga teachers, and healthcare professionals.
 The journal aims to represent views, practices, and research from all major traditions in yoga and from modern healthcare, integrative medicine, and psychology.

-The journal publishes high quality reports of original empirical research.
-We welcome articles about pilot studies and findings that may benefit other researchers and practitioners.
-Case studies should be reported in the context of a thorough review of the relevant literature and a broader discussion of the cases’ implications for future research or practice.
-Names and other identifying information should be changed to protect individuals’ privacy.
-All research involving human participants must have received prior approval by an Institutional Review Board for the Protection of Human Subjects.
+The journal publishes reports of original research.
+We welcome articles about pilot studies and preliminary reports about research in progress, when these reports examine challenges and early findings that may benefit other researchers and practitioners.
+Case studies should be reported in the context of a thorough review of the relevant literature and a broader discussion of the cases' implications for future research or practice.
+Names and other identifying information should be removed to protect individuals' privacy.

 Issues in Yoga Therapy

-Yoga Therapy in Practice/The Yoga Tradition articles should review a topic of importance and relevance to practicing yoga teachers, yoga therapists, and healthcare providers.
+Yoga Therapy in Practice articles should review a topic of importance and relevance to practicing yoga teachers, yoga therapists, and healthcare providers.
 Articles in this category include, but are not limited to, discussions of specific populations or medical conditions and recommended best practices, reviews of research on a topic of relevance to yoga therapy, or reviews of the history of some aspect of yoga therapy or yoga philosophy.
-Articles must be supported by published research, research in progress, established interventions at yoga therapy clinics, classical yoga texts, and/or original interviews, all of which are to be cited using APA format.
-They should not be based largely on the experience or opinions of the author(s).
-Review articles must contribute something new to the literature.
+Articles should be supported by references to published research, research in progress, established interventions at yoga therapy clinics, classical yoga texts, and/or original interviews and should not be based solely on the experience or opinions of the author(s).

-The journal invites submissions of Perspectives regarding any topic relevant to the research and practice of yoga therapy.
-Perspectives are not peer reviewed and are limited to 500–1500 words.
-Perspectives are typically solicited by the editor.
-Please contact the editor for guidance prior to submitting a Perspective, at ijyteditor@iayt"dot"org.
+The journal invites submissions of letters and opinions.
+Perspectives are not peer reviewed and may be in response to specific articles or about any topic relevant to the research and practice of yoga therapy.
+Perspectives should be limited to 500–1500 words.
+Please contact the editor for guidance prior to submitting a Perspective at IJYTeditor@iayt"dot"org.

 Review and Selection of Manuscripts

-All articles are to be submitted via email to ijyteditor "at" iayt "dot" org.
-Include a brief introductory note and article abstract in the body of the email and attach the manuscript as a Word document.
-All manuscripts must be written and formatted according to the APA Publication Manual, 6th edition(www.apastyle.org).
-Research articles must include a note acknowledging any funding sources or potential conflicts of interest, a statement of adherence to ethical guidelines for the use of human participants (when applicable), and informed consent to use photographs of or publish case information about students/clients.
-We encourage authors to provide a reasonable number of high-resolution photos and well-drawn figures, particularly for descriptions of yoga practices or discussions of anatomy.
-Please do not email photos, figures, reference sections, or appendixes as separate files.
-Articles are limited to 4000–6000 words unless authors have received prior approval from the editor.
+All articles must be submitted online using the link at www.iayt.org or directly at www.editorialmanager.com/ijyt.
+Authors new to the site must first REGISTER, after which they can LOGIN and SUBMIT A MANUSCRIPT.
+The process is relatively straightforward, but authors who have difficulty navigating the site should feel free to email the editor (IJYTeditor@iayt"dot"org) with questions.
+All manuscripts must use APA-style references for citations.
+Research articles should include a note acknowledging any funding sources or potential conflicts of interest, a statement of adherence to ethical guidelines for the use of human participants (when applicable), and informed consent to use photographs of or publish case information about students/clients.
+We encourage authors to provide photos and figures, particularly for descriptions of yoga practices or discussions of anatomy.
+Articles are limited to 4000–6000 words.